tcarette/ASP-HS/README.md

 ##### W2C_ref (ATSP):
 Read a file containing a set of configurations line by line and form the .c file containing all CSFs of those configurations for a specific LS
+Note: this script is better behaved that the other of his family.
+This is due to a lot of line duplication between them.
 * argument 1: <root>.weight file (e.g. std out of weights)
 * argument 2: number of lines (configurations) consider to form the list
 * argument 3: term as provided to lsgen